MicrosoftDocs/learn/learn-pr/quantum/solve-quantum-inspired-optimization-problems/includes/2-what-is-quantum-inspired-optimization.md

 Optimization problems are found in every industry, such as manufacturing, finance, and transportation.
 In fact, industries such as logistics are dedicated entirely to solving optimization problems.
 To solve these problems, we search through feasible solutions.
 The best solution is the one with the lowest cost.
 Adiabatic quantum algorithms are well-suited to solving many optimization problems.

-Today, we can emulate adiabatic quantum algorithms by using quantum-inspired techniques on classical hardware, an approach which is known as quantum-inspired optimization (QIO).
+Today, we can emulate adiabatic quantum algorithms by using quantum-inspired techniques on classical hardware.
 These techniques can perform better than state-of-the-art classical optimization techniques:
 - In healthcare, QIO algorithms have been applied to optimize the pulse sequences that are used in an MRI scanner.
 With improved sequences, scans can be provided up to three times faster than previous ones.
 [1]
 - In materials design, OTI Lumionics have used QIO algorithms via Azure Quantum to achieve more accurate simulations for computational chemistry.
 [2]